qltd/MomentumCenter/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 Other form submissions can be saved with the addition of the <a href="http://cfdbplugin.com/?page_id=508">[cfdb-save-form-post]</a> short code on the target submission page.

-Contact form plugins are great but generally one thing...the ability to save and retrieve the form data to/from the database.
+Contact form plugins are great except for one thing...the ability to save and retrieve the form data to/from the database.
 If you get a lot of form submissions, then you end up sorting through a lot of email.

 This plugin provides three administration pages in the administration area under the "Contact form DB" submenu.